lablup/backend.ai-docs-webui/docs/login/login.rst

 Signup
 ------

-When you launch the GUI console, login dialog appears.
+When you launch the Webui, login dialog appears.
 If you haven't signed up yet, press the SIGN UP button.

 .. image:: login_dialog.png